L1j2b3o4b5/Castaway-Clash-Game/README.md

 # Castaway Clash Game
-Our First Game\n
+Our First Game
 This is a game where someone gets branded as a criminal and gets cast out.
-You go around outside the kingdom, exploring.\n Created with Unity\n
+You go around outside the kingdom, exploring.
+Created with Unity